Potato Dreams of America: Structure & Themes

 Potato Dreams of American is split into two very different narrative and visual styles as it portrays Russia and the US.
 The USSR/Russia is filmed on highly stylized theatrical sets and is full of moments of magic realism.
 The characters speak English without a Russian accent.
 Hurley compared the intended effect to American productions of Chekhov's plays which do not employ Russian accent as it would be distracting.

 The US half of the film is shot with a more realistic approach, while the two leads speak English with a thick Russian accent.
 Hurley stated that the perception and context of language was a very important element of the film leading to this unusual structure of the film.
 Hurley added that the feeling of child-like vulnerability experienced by immigrants barely speaking their new language play a major role in how they are perceived by the audience.
 This contrasts with the same characters living in their native country where language is not a consideration.

 The choice to imbue Russian scenes with magic realism and heightened theatricality had both practical and creative reasons.
-Potato Dreams of America was made on a micro-budget, making it impossible to create large realistic sets of 1980's Russia.
+Potato Dreams of America was made on a micro-budget, making it impossible to create large realistic sets of 1980s Russia.
 Hurley also stated that magic realism helps shape the narrative in a way that a child would remember it.
-The world of 1990's Seattle on the other hand was influenced by happy endings of early 1990's American comedies that Potato and his mother watched in Russia.
+The world of 1990's Seattle on the other hand was influenced by happy endings of early 1990s American comedies that Potato and his mother watched in Russia.

 Catherine Joy scored the American half of the film, while Joshua Kohl scored the Russian half - reinforcing the separateness of the two worlds.
 For the Russian scenes Hurley credited the works of Derek Jarman, Rainer Werner Fassbinder and especially Mishima: A Life in Four Chapters (1985) as inspiration.

 Development

 Hurley stated that the film is very closely based on true events and that he first wrote the script in 2013 following the controversy about holding Olympic Games in Sochi.
 Hurley's muse for the script was long-time friend and collaborator, Marya Sea Kaminski, who would play Lena.
 The feature builds on his short doc Little Potato which covers the same story but in 15 minutes and the VR piece Potato Dreams which only covers the Russian part of Lena and Potato's story.

 All three films screened at South by Southwest, with Little Potato winning the Oscar-qualifying Jury Prize in 2016 and landing at The Atlantic and The Criterion Channel.
-Several elements of magic realism are shared by the feature and the VR short, including Potato’s parents’ Apache dance and Vladimir Lenin represented as a malevolent living entity.
+Several elements of magic realism are shared by the feature and the VR short, including Potato's parents’ Apache dance and Vladimir Lenin represented as a malevolent living entity.
 Hurley and producer Mischa Jakupcak began pre-production on the feature shortly after receiving Creative Capital award for the project.